dicethedev/dicethedev/README.md

 </div>

 Blessing Samuel is a technical expert in the areas of software engineering.
 I feel comfortable working with Agile methodologies.
-Familiar with HTML5, CSS3 (SAAS & SCSS), JavaScript, TypeScript, Node.js, Express, React + Redux, Vue + Vuex, Jest.
+Familiar with HTML5, CSS3 (SAAS & SCSS), Styled-components JavaScript, TypeScript, Node.js, Express, React + Redux, Vue + Vuex, Jest.

 Blessing love programming and designing things that live on the web.
 My interest is web development and my web development journey started back then in 2020 when I decided to try to work on a free HTML template.
 I am very adept using JavaScript and its frameworks like Vue & React.
 I can work with zeal.